mozilla-services/tigerblood/README.md

 #### PUT /violations/

-Sets or updates the reputations for multiple IP addresses or networks with provided violation types i.e. `PUT /violations/{ip}` for each IP.
+Sets or updates the reputations for multiple IP addresses or networks with provided violation types like `PUT /violations/{ip}` for each IP.

-Accepts duplicates of an IP.
+Returns 409 Conflict for requests with duplicate IPs.

-In the event of an invalid or failed entry, returns the failing entry and index with the error response body below and does not roll back the accepted entries (i.e. doesn't run in a transaction).
+In the event of an invalid or failed entry, returns the failing entry and index with the error response body below and rolls back the accepted entries to retry (i.e. everything runs as one SQL statement).

 Max entries can be configured with the `TIGERBLOOD_MAX_ENTRIES` env var, which default to 1000.